PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 Update: 2024-10-31:

 Added option to blink the built-in LED.
 Default is ON.
-To make this possible changes were added in main.py and in common_psk.py.
+To make this possible changes were made in main.py and in common_psk.py.
-The built-in Led will blink at the moment, in main() when disp_temp() is called.
+The built-in Led will blink at the moment, in main(), when disp_temp() is called.

 Note about script crash: